-The 10 MHz (or option) is available from the appropriately labelled BNC socket on the front of the unit.
+The 10 MHz (or option) is available from the appropriately labelled BNC socket(s) at the rear of the unit.

 The units' warm time is approximately 20 minutes.
 Frequency stabilization time is up to 45 minutes depending on the detailed specification of the particular Rubidium fitted.
-This is indicated by the 'GREEN' LOCK LED being illuminated.